 the responsibility for the collection of all billed revenue due and owing to the town, such as certain license fees, user's fees, permits and other departmental receivables which have been committed for collection.
 The Collector is a member of the Financial Components for the Town of Monson which consists of the Accountant, Assessor, Collector, Treasurer and the Town Administrator.

-Serving the Town of Monson for more 29 years as TOWN COLLECTOR, Dorothy P. Jenkins is a graduate of Northampton Junior College, Class of 1969, with a major in Executive Secretarial Science and an Alumnus of American International College, earning her degree in 1976.
+Serving the Town of Monson for 30 years as TOWN COLLECTOR, Dorothy P. Jenkins is a graduate of Northampton Junior College, Class of 1969, with a major in Executive Secretarial Science and an Alumnus of American International College, earning her degree in 1976.
 Mrs. Jenkins worked for over 15 years as a Marketing Analyst and Sales Representative in the Telecommunications Industry (New England Telephone Company and AT&T) before becoming Monson's newly established Town Collector in 1986.
 She is a State Certified Massachusetts Municipal Collector, and has served 4 Terms as a member of the Education Committee for the State of Massachusetts Collectors and Treasurers Association.
-She teaches classes in Collections and monitors presentations at UMASS for this
+She teaches classes in Collections and monitors presentations at UMASS for this State

-Kathy J. Carr, ASSISTANT TOWN COLLECTOR, has served the Town of Monson for more than 29 years and is one of the first State Certified Massachusetts Municipal Assistant Collectors, earning her Certification in 2004.
+Kathy J. Carr, ASSISTANT TOWN COLLECTOR, has served the Town of Monson for 30 years and is one of the first State Certified Massachusetts Municipal Assistant Collectors, earning her Certification in 2004.
 She has a background in Retail Sales and Banking, working for Monson Savings Bank before accepting her position with the Town of Monson.
 Kathy holds an active membership with the Massachusetts Collectors and Treasurers Association, as well as the Hampden County Municipal Collectors and Treasurers Association.

 Kathleen D. Nothe, has just retired as our PART-TIME CLERK.
 Kathy, a retired Senior Vice President of Bank of America, has served on the Collector's Team for more than 5 years.
 A tremendous asset to this operation, Kathy was a pleasure to work with and our taxpayers certainly appreciated her outgoing personality and positive attitude.